alexcmachado/dog-classification/README.md

 ### Usage

-The [Jupyter Notebook](dog_app.ipynb) describes the steps to train and run a batch transform to test the obtained model.
+The [Jupyter Notebook](cnn_train_test.ipynb) describes the steps to train and run a batch transform to test the obtained model using AWS SageMaker resources.

 ## Contributing